Why breaks are important

 Different Staff Groups to consider

-Within HIOW there are staff groups that are on the wards and spend most of their time on their feet and with patients, they will need something different from their break to staff that are largely desk based or staff that work from home.
+Within HIOW there are staff groups that are on the wards and spend most of their time on their feet and with patients, they will need something different from their break to staff that are out in the community travelling between locations, or staff that are largely desk based or staff that work from home.

 There will also be staff that work in shifts and that may work overnight, again they will need something different from their breaks to staff that work daytime office hours.